jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Service attacks.
 These attacks account for 37% and 27% of incidents respectively.

+Regions with records

+Regions without records

+Water might spin in the opposite direction in the Southern Hemisphere, but breaches and incidents seem to go down just as they do elsewhere.
+Unfortunately, our data collection for this section of the world is still very sparse, and we continue to be in need of partners to help us round out our understanding of what’s going on with our friends in the South.
+If your organization operates in this region please reach out and join us.

-2022 DBIRRegions
+2022 DBIR Regions

-86
-Figure 113\.
-Top industries in Latin
-America and the Caribbean incidents
-(n\=92\)
-Figure 114\.
-Top Action varieties in Latin
-America and the Caribbean incidents
-(n\=89\)
+85

 Figure 113 provides a breakdown of what industries have been breached in Latin America.
-While we dont necessarily have a large number of breaches, we certainly have a diverse collection of compromised organizations, with approximately
+While we don’t necessarily have a large number of breaches, we certainly have a diverse collection of compromised organizations, with approximately
 20% of victims not from the top seven.

 Just like their Northern America counterparts, Latin America industries face the looming threat